Broadcast Studio Design For Modern Media Needs

 [PDF Version]

-• The distribution box needs to be sealed
+• The outer casing of the three-level distribution box needs to be grounded

 [PDF Version]